Wxtchdogs/Tkinter-GUI-demos/README.md

 # Password generator V1
 Current features:

--Password length
+* Password length

--Upper and lower case characters
+* Upper and lower case characters

--Special characters
+* Special characters

 https://github.com/Wxtchdogs/Tkinter-GUI-demos/assets/126230440/881112ef-4f91-41e0-a55f-ad7913e03699
 # Password generator V2
-The second version of my password generator makes use of a grid instead of ".pack" in Tkinter.
+The second version of my password generator makes use of a grid instead of .pack in Tkinter.

-Current features:
+### Current features:
 Same features as V1 +

--Save passwords to file (file is auto created)
+* Save passwords to file (file is auto created)

--Copy to clipboard
+* Copy to clipboard

--Password history
+* Password history

--Fancier (Password is re-generated each time the length slider moves)
+* Fancier (Password is re-generated each time the length slider moves)
 ### Password generator V2.1
--V2.1 ensures that no empty passwords can be saved + general bug fixes
+* Empty passwords aren't saved
+* Duplicate passwords aren't saved
+* General bug fixes and clean up of code
 ### Requirements:
 1. Firstly ensure that "PIP" is installed on your machine.
 Open command prompt and type "pip"
 ```